-Develops awareness of sex biases in our culture with particular emphasis on the role of the school.
+Develops awareness of sex/gender biases in our culture with particular emphasis on the role of the school.
+Sex-role socialization patterns and sexual harassment are closely examined as they impact the lives of students.
+The course also addresses race, class, and sexuality inequities as education issues.
 Explores methods of eliminating such biases in classroom instruction.
-An examination of materials currently being used in public schools.

-WS 310 Contemporary Feminist Issues

-Using recent scholarship and pedagogy in gender studies, this course discusses new issues in feminism with an emphasis on diversity, including race, class, culture, ethnicity, sexual orientation, age, degree of physical ability.
+WS 310 Contemporary Feminist Issues Using recent scholarship and pedagogy in gender studies, this course discusses new issues in feminism with an emphasis on diversity, including race, class, culture, ethnicity, sexual orientation, age, degree of physical ability.
 It reexamines ways of knowing, and discusses the impact of gender studies on traditional disciplines.

-Prerequisites: WS 110 or WS 150 and ENG 110
+Prerequisites: WS 110 or WS 150 or AACS 150 and ENG 110